mitra42/webForth/DESIGN.md

 #### Compatibility
 This version is based on eForth which itself is based on bForth.
-There are a bunch of bugs (including documentation bugs) in eForth but it should be the same API.
+There are a bunch of bugs (including documentation bugs) in eForth, but it should be the same API.

-There will definitely be divergences from ANS Forth, but while that is the only "standard" it doesnt seem to be in wide use.
+There will definitely be divergences from ANS Forth, but while that is the only "standard" it does not seem to be in wide use.
 See [issue#12](https://github.com/mitra42/webForth/issues/12)

 I envision compatibility vocabularies, so at the top of a file or extension one could